indarpreet/overlapRange/README.md

 * junit test cases added for testing.
 * The project main method is in action package and file name is RangeOverlapAction to run the main method in eclipse right click on the file and select run as java application.
+* To test the result for different input please use test case file inside test folder